AirryCo/spt-server-ci/README.md

 # Single Player Tarkov - Server Project(community)

-This repository is for compiling the SPT server, not for source code.
-It automatically compiles the SPT code daily at midnight and pushes the compiled version to the releases.
+Automatically compiles the SPT code daily at midnight and pushes the compiled version to the releases.

 You can find the lanucher from [here](https://github.com/AirryCo/spt-launcher-ci/releases)